bsmith89/blog/content/Education/python-lesson-balance.md

 beyond.
 What's more, I believe that this results in a _diversity_ of models making later instruction more likely to leave some learners behind.
-This lesson also gets stuck in the weeds over difficult concepts which, in my opinion, aren't nearly as important for learners, for example, accumulating over particular axes in `numpy` arrays.
+Novice Inflammation also gets stuck in the weeds over difficult concepts which, in my opinion, aren't nearly as important for learners, for example, accumulating over particular axes in `numpy` arrays.

 For this and other reasons Greg Wilson spearheaded an attempt to reinvent the Python lesson.